Night raven: Alternative senses

 Whether related to the myth or not, the name night raven has, at least historically, not solely been used in the sense of the monster.
-According to the German dictionary, Deutsches Wörterbuch, and the Swedish Academy's dictionary, SAOB, the term night raven is also an older Germanic name for nocturnal birds, especially nightjars and owls; still being the Danish (natravn), Norwegian (nattravn) and Icelandic (nátthrafn) term for nightjars.
+According to the German dictionary, Deutsches Wörterbuch, and the Swedish Academy's dictionary, SAOB, the term night raven is also an older Germanic name for nocturnal birds, especially nightjars and owls (nátthrafn, Old Swedish: natrafn); still being the Danish (natravn), Norwegian (nattravn) and Icelandic (nátthrafn) term for nightjars.
 Nightjars are also called night ravens in Latin (nycticorax), which appears related to the Germanic usage.

 The word nightraven (also nightcrow) was also used in English before modern times, among others, used by writers such as William Shakespeare, meaning "nocturnal bird", variously identified as "night-owl", "night-heron" and "nightjar".

 Another sense is as a synonym for night owl, i.e., a nocturnal person; in Danish and Norwegian, the form natteravn, specifically refers to a night wanderer, a person wandering during the night to keep the neighbourhood safe (see Natteravnene).
 In Swedish, night raven has also been used to describe brigands.

 In popular culture

-Johann August Apel's short story "Der Freischütz", from Gespensterbuch volume 1 (1810) has night-ravens flying around a magic circle of skulls and bones, while the protagonist begins to cast magic bullets.
+Johann August Apel's short story "The Fatal Marksman", from Gespensterbuch volume 1 (1810) has night-ravens flying around a magic circle of skulls and bones, while the protagonist begins to cast magic bullets.

 In the mobile game Year Walk (2013), one of the Watchers is a Night Raven that steals a key.
 In the subsequent e-picturebook Year Walk: Bedtime Stories for Awful Children (2015), the fourth chapter is devoted to the Night Raven.